When is the Cheapest Time to Fly to Dortmund?

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter Germany.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 If you plan to stay in Dortmund for longer than three months, you’ll need to register with the German authorities.
 The local currency in Dortmund is the euro.
 It’s a good idea to exchange some money in advance, especially if you plan to travel to your accommodation by taxi or public transport, as there are cash machines but no currency exchange facilities at DTM.